Skip Navigation

 Grades: 9, 10, 11

-Spanish 1 presents an introduction to the Spanish language and the countries and cultures of the people who speak it.
-Over the course of the year, we will learn how to engage in the target language at a novice-mid level about several topics, including school, family, friends, and pastimes.
-We will also take a look at the lives of the Spanish-speaking people around the world, even bringing several of their cultural experiences into our classroom.
+Spanish 1 is an introduction to the language, countries, and cultures of the people who speak it.
+Over the course of the year, we will develop our ability to listen, speak, read, and write at a Novice-Mid level about several topics, including the basics of greetings, alphabet, colors, food, family, school and pastimes.
+We will also learn the countries and capitals of Spanish-speaking countries.

 Spanish 2